choyasoft/choyasoft/README.md

 Hello, I'm Iván G.

-- 🔭 I’m currently working as CSU Helpdesk.
+💻 <Currently working as CSU Helpdesk>
-- 🌱 I’m currently learning Android-Kotlin.
+🤖 <Currently learning Android-Kotlin>
-- 👯 I’m looking to collaborate on small projects for Android to keep learning.
+👯 <Looking to collaborate on small Kotlin projects to keep learning>
-- 🤔 I’m looking for help with learn much more.
+📚 <Looking for help to learn much more>
-- ⚡ Fun fact: CSU1 trying to be a real programmer.
+⚡ <CSU trying to be a real programmer>
 -->